Skip to Content

 In the previous example, the class ExampleConnection (not shown) would actually create the connection.
 Its requirements are determined by the particular endpoint or service being connected to, any libraries being used for that connection (such as to a database or web service), and the details of the connection.

-In the Cloud Studio UI, the open() method of the class implementing the Connection interface is called when a user clicks the Test button of the connection configuration.
+In the Integration Studio UI, the open() method of the class implementing the Connection interface is called when a user clicks the Test button of the connection configuration.
 This gives the connector an opportunity to not only create the connection but also to check that the connection works.
 Typically, this can be done by calling the endpoint or service and either returning a small payload or using the returned value to validate the connection.

 As this method is called every time to open a connection to an endpoint if is not currently open, it’s a good idea that any test be quick and small so as to not delay any further processing.